GrinonBarrett/Taksidos/Core Rules/Creatures/Mantispidon.md

 ### Mantispidon
 Oversized relatives of the mantids, mantispidons are an ecological pest in most civilized areas.
 They prey on insects and other vermin, but can also ruin crops.
 They possess a bipedal form, wings, and two raptoral strikers with which to strike prey.
 They are comonly preyed upon by larger creatures such as alashanasaurus, often driving them into agricultural settlements.
+Their collective noun is a Brood.

 **Creature Type**: Mantispodons are Insects.